 ...
 Some things just haven't changes in over 20 years: computer types are

 ALWAYS trying to push their chips past the limit!

 Floppy Disk Drives

 Ohio Scientific computers employed unique floppy drives which provided separated data and clock signals.
 In the beginning (1976), OSI used eight-inch drives made by GSI with a 470 controller board which was originally designed to use such a drive.
 Later eight-inch drives shipped by OSI, made by Siemens and Shugart, also featured data separators on the actual drive .
-Such drives use pin 30 as clock (separated) and pin 34 as data whereas 'industry standard' drives feature a single, combined, output on pin 30 only.
+Such drives use pin 30 as clock (separated) and pin 34 as data whereas 'industry standard' drives on many other machines feature a single, combined, output on pin 30 only.
 These drives also used AC drive motors which ran continually - no motor control was required.